ansys/pysimai/doc/source/user_guide/training.rst

 and then assign this data to different :class:`Project<ansys.simai.core.data.projects.Project>` instances, which you configure in order to build your model.

-Building an AI model on your simulation data
+Uploading your simulation data into a new project
 ========================

 #.
 Create a :class:`~ansys.simai.core.client.SimAIClient` instance::